GabrielNakamura/Herodotools/README.md

 [Herodotus](https://en.wikipedia.org/wiki/Herodotus), our package aims to put together tools that allow us to investigate the role of history systematically.
-However, instead of narrating stories about kings and famous battles, we hope to help ecologists tell their stories of nature and the nature of history in shaping our biodiversity.
+However, instead of narrating stories about kings and famous battles, we hope to help ecologists to tell their stories of nature and the nature of history in shaping our biodiversity.

 **Disclosure**: The package logo is inspired by a pen and ink drawing by the Uruguayan artist [Joaquín Torres